 - Doing this will deliver Read/Write information about your SSD.

-If the numbers are significantly below the typical speed of your SSD, then your drive is not healthy.
+If the numbers are significantly below your SSD’s typical speed, your drive is not healthy.

 3] Use SeaTools (Seagate)

-If you have a Seagate solid state drive installed on your computer, it is best to download and use the SeaTools app because it is designed primarily for keeping tabs on the company’s SSDs.
+If you have a Seagate solid-state drive installed on your computer, it is best to download and use the SeaTools app, as it is designed primarily to keep tabs on the company’s SSDs.

 - To use the SeaTools application, visit the official website.